coolcreation/git_practice_2025/README.md

-If trying to use the same branch name as one that has been deleted on github we can try these first, and if it's not updating we can reload vs code by going the the command palette and selecting "Reload Window."
+If trying to use the same branch name as one that has been deleted on github we can try these first, and if it's not updating we can reload vs code by going to the command palette and selecting "Reload Window."

 ```md
 git checkout main   ( switch to a different branch to delete current branch )